srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Train the Network

-The network is trained by looping through all 60,000 images and letting the network *classify* each image's digit.
+The network is trained by looping through all 60,000 images and making the network *classify* each image.
 Its classification is then compared with the correct answer (given in the label file) and cell weights are adjusted according to the difference between the two (the *error*).

 The training algorithm looks like this: